nicholas0377/Project-ESDM/Group1/README.md

-# Group 1: Introduction to the Upcoming Project
+# Group 1: SAP SuccessFactors Human Capital Management (HCM) & SAP Fiori

 ## Overview
 Group 1 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **SAP SuccessFactors HCM & SAP Fiori**.
 Our team is dedicated to delivering high-quality results through collaboration, creativity, and a deep understanding of the challenges involved.